murk1sh/ExtraDrops/README.md

 # ExtraDrops
-A lightweight plugin that adds Rust-esque resource modification to Minecraft For documentation's sake earlier versions of the plugin have been added as well.
+A lightweight plugin that adds Rust-esque resource modification to Minecraft.
+For documentation's sake earlier versions of the plugin have been added as well.

 HOW TO USE:
 Drag this into your plugins folder in your minecraft world file.

 You must have op to use these commands!
+Also, if a block has two or more words as its tag, you must separate the two words with an underscore.
+For example, grass block is GRASS_BLOCK (lowercase entry works fine).
 commands:
   setblockmult:
     description: Set a multiplier for a block type